 - stalking – repeatedly following or harassing you with the intent to place you in reasonable fear for your safety or your immediate family’s safety;1

-- A credible threat of violence (a statement or actions that reasonably place you in fear for your safety, or the safety of your immediate family); or
+- a credible threat of violence, which means a statement or actions that reasonably place you in fear for your safety, or the safety of your immediate family; or

-- Repeated actions (such as following you, making harassing telephone calls, or sending harassing emails) that seriously alarm, annoy, or harass you, and that serve no legitimate purpose and cause you to be extremely emotionally upset (distressed).2
+- repeated actions that seriously alarm, annoy, or harass you, and that serve no legitimate purpose and cause you to be extremely emotionally upset (distressed), such as following you, making harassing telephone calls, or sending harassing emails.2

 1 Ann.Cal.C.C.P. § 527.6(b); Ann.Cal.Penal Code §§ 240, 242, 646.9

 2 Ann.Cal.C.C.P. § 527.6(b)

 What types of civil harassment orders are there?
 How long do they last?

 You may receive a temporary order if you show reasonable proof of harassment and that you will suffer great or irreparable harm.1 A temporary order will last until you can have a full court hearing (usually within 21 - 25 days).2 An order after hearing will last up to five years and can be extended for up to an additional five years.
 If the order does not have an expiration date on it, this means that it will last for three years from the date it was issued.3

 1 Ann.Cal.C.C.P. § 527.6(d)